SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services87/Webhook/DeleteWebhook.md

 ## DeleteWebhook

 Deletes the Webhook
-<br />**Online Restricted:** The Webhook agent is not available in Online by default.
+<para /><b>Online Restricted:</b> The Webhook agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **webhookId:** The identity of the Webhook

 [WSDL file for Services87/Webhook](../Services87-Webhook.md)